Te Kaha (stadium)

-Te Kaha, initially known as the Canterbury Multi-Use Arena, and known as One New Zealand Stadium for sponsorship reasons, is a multi-use sports arena under construction in Christchurch, New Zealand.
-It is situated on land bordered by Hereford, Madras, Tuam, and Barbadoes streets.
-The facility is designed as a replacement for Lancaster Park, which was damaged in the 2011 Christchurch earthquake and demolished in 2019.
-The stadium is part of the Christchurch Central Recovery Plan developed by the government in 2012, and is scheduled to open in April 2026.
+Te Kaha, initially known as the Canterbury Multi-Use Arena and currently known for sponsorship reasons as One New Zealand Stadium, (Note: Officially One New Zealand Stadium at Te Kaha) is a multi-use sports arena in Christchurch, New Zealand.
+It is bordered by Hereford, Madras, Tuam, and Barbadoes streets.
+The facility is a replacement for Lancaster Park, which was damaged in the 2011 Christchurch earthquake and demolished in 2019.

+The stadium name Te Kaha means "the strength" in Māori and was gifted by Ngāi Tūāhuriri (a local sub-tribe of Ngāi Tahu).
+The name and the arena's architecture are intended to represent the strength and resilience of Canterbury and its people.
+The land and stadium precinct are named Te Kaharoa, meaning "enduring strength".
+The stadium is part of the Christchurch Central Recovery Plan developed by the government in 2012.
+It was formally opened on 27 March 2026.